-- USMLE Step 2 CK and Step 2 CS
+- USMLE Step 2 CK

 - Meeting with your Match Advisor

 - Completing requirements for graduation

-- 4 required courses
+- 3 required courses

-- Medicine in New Mexico, Comprehensive Ambulatory Care, ICU, Sub-Intern
+- Sub-Intern, ICU, Health Systems & Virtual Medicine

-- 4 elective courses
+- 3 elective courses

+- COVID-19 in 2020

-- Scheduling Sub-Intern and away rotations
+- Scheduling Sub-Intern rotations

 - The scholarly activity requirement

 - Electronic Residency Application Service ERAS

 - Letters of recommendation, CV, personal statement

 - Interviewing

 - National Residency Matching Program The Match

-USMLE STEP 2: CLINICAL KNOWLEDGE (CK) & CLINICAL SKILLS (CS)
+USMLE STEP 2: CLINICAL KNOWLEDGE (CK)

 - Regardless of specialty, you must pass both exams prior to graduation.
-It is strongly encouraged that you take Step 2 CS and Step 2 CK early, depending on your Step 1 score, and in any case, before November 2nd.
-The turn-around time for grading Step 2 CS can be as long as 12 16 weeks.
-Because having a passing score is a requirement for graduation, you must take Step 2 CS no later than November 2, 2019 to allow the exam to be graded and the score posted. - If you are applying to a competitive specialty, - and you did average to below average on Step 1, consider taking Step 2 EARLY, i.e., before August.
+It is strongly encouraged that you take Step 2 CK early, depending on your Step 1 score, and in any case, before November 7th. - If you are applying to a competitive specialty, - and you did average to below average on Step 1, consider taking Step 2 EARLY, i.e., before August.
 This helps you decide: - Are you competitive for this field? - To how many programs do you need to apply and interview? - Should you consider a back-up specialty? - If you are applying to a competitive specialty, - and you aced Step 1, it is less important when you take Step 2 CK, but make sure to take it before November 1st so that the score will be posted prior to programs ranking applicants. - If you are applying to a less competitive specialty, - and you did below average on Step 1, consider taking Step 2 CK EARLY, for the reasons listed above. - and you did average or better on Step 1, then it is less important when you take Step 2, but make sure to take it before November 1st.
-Many programs will not rank an applicant if there is not a passing Step 2 CK score available. - Please note: Step 2 CS is offered only on certain dates and in certain locations.
-In order to take the exam by November 2nd of your fourth year, you will need to REGISTER in April before all the dates are taken.
+Many programs will not rank an applicant if there is not a passing Step 2 CK score available.